yaronf/I-D/STAR-Request/draft-sheffer-acme-star-request.md

 know at the end of the bootstrap phase.
 The NDC downloads and installs it.
 This process goes on until either:

-- DNO terminates the delegation, or
+- IdO terminates the delegation, or
 - Automatic renewal expires.

 ~~~~~~~~~~